Unified structure for exact towers of scar states in the AKLT and other models: The Spin-1 AKLT model

 where, following the notation of Ref.~\cite{Moudgalya2018}, $P^{(2,1)}_{j,j+1}$ is the projector of two spin-1's on sites $j$, $j+1$ onto total spin-2. $\ket{T_{J,M}}$ denotes a two-site state of total spin $J$ and $z$ component $M$.
 For reference we list these states in Appendix~\ref{sec:twositestates}.

-The AKLT model is known to be non-integrable.
+The AKLT model is known to be nonintegrable.
 Despite this, the ground state, several low-lying and highly excited states, and a tower of low-entanglement ``scar states" are known exactly and reviewed in Ref.~\cite{Moudgalya2018}.